 While both Questwealth and Nest Wealth have a team of portfolio managers looking after your investments, they don’t offer personalized financial planning for their individual clients.

 Wealthsimple appeals to millennials, but its three-tiered service is well-positioned for an older, wealthier demographic.
-As millennials move up the wealth ladder, they can have their broader financial planning needs addressed, and many will love the access to unique features such as airport lounge passes.
+As millennials move up the wealth ladder, they can have their broader financial planning needs addressed, and many will love the access to unique features.

 Nest Wealth’s unique selling proposition is its low fee, transparent, monthly subscription pricing.
 The capped monthly fee means as a client’s portfolio grows, their overall fees in percentage terms actually decrease.